nus-cs2113-AY1920S2/duke/docs/README.md

 ## 4. FAQ

-*Q:* How do I transfer my data onto another Computer?
+*Q:* How do I transfer my data onto another computer?

-*A:* Install the app in the other computer and copy the `storage.txt` from the previous Duke folder onto your current new folder containing the duke.jar.
+*A:* Download or copy the previous `Duke.jar` onto the other computer and copy the `storage.txt` from the previous Duke folder onto your current new folder containing the `Duke.jar`.

 <a name="command-summary"></a>